elahe-dastan/code101/Go/sqlboiler_userauth/README.md

 go test ./models
 ```

-NOTE: **ANY** capital letter in the name of the table or columns will make trouble
+NOTE: **ANY** capital letter in the name of the table or columns will cause trouble

+8. CRUD operations "SELECT, INSERT, UPDATE, DELETE"

+NOTE: For MySQL if using the github.com/go-sql-driver/mysql driver which is out case we should please time.Time parsing
+when making MySQL database connection.